-- Lift harness by the back D-ring.
+- 1) Lift harness by the back D-ring.
 Untangle any straps that may be twisted.
-Allow leg-straps to hang free.
-Attach waist belt to back of harness if so equipped (Ironman[TM] series). - 2) Don the harness as you would a jacket. - 3) Reach between legs and grasp black leg strap on your left side.
+Allow leg-straps to hang free. - 2) Don the RELIANCE A-Series Harness as you would a jacket. - 3) Reach between legs and grasp black leg strap on your left side.
 Bring strap up between legs and connect to buckle attached to left yellow strap to provide a snug fit, adjusting the straps to prevent cutting or abrasion to sensitive areas.
 Repeat process on right side.

 - 4) Adjust shoulder straps to give a snug fit.
 Left and right shoulder straps should be adjusted to the same length. - 5) Connect chest strap by passing male buckle through slotted female mating buckle.
-If equipped, cover the buckle with the elastic buckle keeper.
 Pass excess webbing through loop keepers, adjusting for a snug but comfortable fit.
-The chest strap should be positioned no lower than the center of the sternum on the chest to prevent failure of harness containment in the event of a fall. - WARNING: Never use a harness unless the chest strap is connected properly.
-A chest strap that is positioned too low or that is disconnected can cause a worker to come out of the harness in the case of a head-first fall. - 6) Readjust leg straps, chest strap, shoulder straps, and waist belt as necessary for a uniformly snug fit, and proper support and alignment. - 7) Perform body range of motions in harness to identify whether further adjustments are necessary to provide a snug but comfortable fit.
+The chest strap should be positioned no lower than the center of the sternum on the chest to prevent failure of harness containment in the event of a fall.

+WARNING: Never use a harness unless the chest strap is connected properly.
+A chest strap that is positioned too low or that is disconnected can cause a worker to come out of the harness in the case of a head-first fall.

+- 6) Readjust leg straps, chest strap, and shoulder straps as necessary for a uniformly snug fit. - 7) Perform body range of motions in harness to identify whether further adjustments are necessary to provide a snug but comfortable fit.
 A too-loose fitting harness may cause undue bruising or abrasions or even fail to contain the body in the event of a fall!